 4. Gift cards or a certificate

 Giving the child a gift card to the movies or a favorite restaurant can be a great way to spend time together.
-Allowing them to choose the movie they would like to view, or going to dinner together makes the child feel special.
+Allowing them to choose the movie they would like to view or going out to dinner together makes the child feel special.
 Another option is giving a certificate for a pet that the whole family can pick out together.

 5. Membership to a local zoo or aquarium

 This is a great gift for children that love animals and enjoy being outside.
 Unlimited visits are the best feature, but many zoos and aquariums have special events for members only, and often membership will include free guest passes and free parking.

 6. Passes to a local theme park

 This is one of the best gifts to give a kid!
-It gives them an opportunity to burn off some of that endless energy, and is good exercise.
-Many theme parks also offer a water park, and endless dining or snack options, so plan ahead to spend the day.
-There are usually kiddie rides and play areas as well as slower paced rides like a train, or ferris wheel that is suitable for parents to enjoy with their young children.
+It allows them to burn off some of that endless energy and is good exercise.
+Many theme parks also offer a water park and endless dining or snack options, so plan ahead to spend the day.
+There are usually kiddie rides and play areas and slower-paced rides like a train or ferris wheel that is suitable for parents to enjoy with their young children.

 7. Paying for a class or lesson program

 This gift option is versatile, from music, art, or dance lessons, to a one-time paint your own pottery cup class.
 This gives you many different options to satisfy any child’s interests.

 8. Learning tools

 This is a great option for kids of all ages.
-For toddler age you could get a chalkboard with chalk, an easel with finger paints, or a desk to draw or color at.
-For older kids, science kits, or cooking kits are popular and educational.
+You could get a chalkboard with chalk, an easel with finger paints, or a desk to draw or color at for toddler age.
+For older kids, science kits or cooking kits are popular and educational.